DFIRmadness/5pillars/5-Pillars.md

 - SANS Institute (@SANSInstitute)
 - Ben Sadeghipour (@NahamSec)

 There are a ton more I am not recognizing here but this will get you started.
 Welcome to the community!
+And it is a community.
+Most hackers out there are some of the best primates on the planet who are willing to help, teach and share.

 ### Slack Channels

-- BDS
+- **Brakeing Down Security**(BDS) - One the best collections of hackers on the planet.
+This is easily one of the best places to hang out and chat, learn and share.
+You're never alone with the Internet nearby.
+You may soon find that your friends and family have little interest in your new passion.

 ### Discord Channels